dhirajmahato/Predictive_Analytics_IIMB/README.md

 Forcasting Power of a model
 1. Theil's coefficient (U statistics) if U <1 : forcast technique is better naive forcast else otherway 1.1 Can have few variation in formula

+After Deseasonalisation, regression can be used to check thr trend